joe7575/vm16/doc/introduction.md

 ### sys

 System call into the Lua environment.
-It allows to use some higher level of functionality, implemented in Lua, without the need to write everything is assembler (cheating).
+It allows to use some higher level of functionality, implemented in Lua, without the need to write everything is assembler (some kind of cheating).
 Valid numbers are 0 - 1023.
 Additional system call parameters a passed with registers A and B.
 The result is return in register A.
 Ex: `sys #0`